G-Amrutha/Network-Security-and-Defense/TCP Attacks/README.md

 **Program**: `synflood.c`

-This C program performs a SYN flood attack, similar to the Python version, but using a compiled executable.
+This C program sends a continuous stream of TCP SYN packets to a target, exploiting raw sockets to achieve high packet throughput.

 #### How to compile and run: